jonathansrinivasan/genetic_variant_closeness/README.md

 Notebooks that start with 1: Linear Regression
 Notebooks that start with 2: Random Forest
 Notebooks that start with 3: XGBoost

 Other important files:
-csv_data, r_data: Dataset
+csv_data, rdata_data: clinical dataset
-R script that creates the features
+func_dist_seq.R: R script that creates the features